Tuesday, August 12, 2025

 Because I felt the urgency of the situation, this essay is also posted on my other blog, Harry the Human @ http://harrythehuman.harrythehumanpoliticalthoughtsfrombeyondthepale.com/.

-Don't be afraid to sound like a character in a science fiction story, because that's what you are.
+Don't be afraid to feel like a character in a science fiction story, because that's what you are.
 In this story, a New York shyster takes the presidency, undermines all of the country: rural areas, national parks, cities - in my case Los Angeles, attacking schools, social structures, economies and self-esteem - and works as well to undermine the rest of the world.
-If you're a science fiction fan, you know what's next (especially since Trump bombed Iran): Wars of the World, disguised as expressions of history and destiny, but in fact intended to distract attention from the real unfolding history: transition away from homo sapiens to an AI powered genetically engineered semi-human race.
+If you're a science fiction fan, you know what's next (especially since Trump bombed Iran): Wars of the World, disguised as expressions of history and destiny that are in fact cover stories obstructing the real unfolding history: our transition from homo sapien to AI powered, genetically engineered quasi-human.

 We’ve been trained to attach a negative connotation to “conspiracy theory,” but you can tout this one, because it's true.
 Trump, at the moment, is the outward force of the conspiracy, paving the way for acolytes to make fortunes beyond Midas' dreams, and dust for the rest.